Reference Letter Templates for Employment or Education

 You can and should include meaningful anecdotes or details here.
 These sort of brief examples will create a memorable context that will help the person you are recommending stand out from their competition.

-If necessary, use more than one paragraph to provide details.
+If necessary, use more than one paragraph to provide details on the person you are writing about and why and how they are qualified.

 When writing a specific letter referring a candidate for a particular job opening, the reference letter should include information about how the person's skills match the position they are applying for.
 Remember that you are, in effect, “marketing” this person’s skills – and the more closely their skillset mirrors the job description, the more likely it is that they will be contacted for an interview.